suzeeparker/FRApps_prod-sue/README.md

 ## FormR's First React Apps

+  ### 0c.
+HTLM-Home
+      A clean client app with only html, css and javascript.

   ### 1c.
 React-Empty
       A clean client app with only one line of HTML and all the React dependancies.